 The Quinte Corner is nestled in Century Place at the corner of Front and Bridge Street.
 Another top café in the Bay of Quinte region that has it all: coffee, espresso, tea, specialty drinks, smoothies, breakfast and lunch treats, daily soups, baked goods and desserts!

 In the summer you can find soft-serve ice cream and in the winter, you can add a special liquor to your hot drink.
 (Psssst: they make a variety of keto, vegan and gluten-free items as well!)

 Coffee Cravings is located in beautiful Downtown Napanee.
-Their warm and friendly atmosphere offers a variety of delicious drinks like lattes, cappuccinos, gourmet coffee, teas, smoothies.
+Their warm and friendly atmosphere offers a variety of delicious drinks like lattes, cappuccinos, gourmet coffee, teas, and smoothies.
 Oh, and let’s not forget desserts!
-(We never do 😉.)
+(We never do)